 The most significant accusation of blasphemy was one that happened to be completely false.
 It was for the crime of blasphemy that the priests and Pharisees condemned Jesus (Matthew 26:65).
 They understood that Jesus was claiming to be God.
 That would, indeed, be a reproach on God’s character—if it wasn’t true.
 If Jesus were just a man claiming to be God, He would have been a blasphemer.
 However, as the Second Person of the Trinity, Jesus could truthfully claim deity (Philippians 2:6).

-The fact is, every time we do or say something that gives others a false representation of the glory, holiness, authority, and character of God, we commit blasphemy.
-Every time we misrepresent our position as children of God, we are damaging His reputation.
 Fortunately, Jesus forgives even the sin of blasphemy.
-Peter attacked Jesus' purpose (Matthew 16:22), Paul tried to make others blaspheme (Acts 26:9-18), and Jesus' own brothers thought He was insane (Mark 3:21).
+Paul was a blasphemer (1 Timothy 1:13) and tried to make others blaspheme (Acts 26:11).
+Jesus’ own brothers thought He was insane (Mark 3:21).
 All repented, and all were forgiven.